Shitalpazare/Web-Sraping-IMDB-TV-Shows-Data/README.md

 pip install requests

 Making a Request
-Python requests module has several built-in methods to make HTTP requests to specified URI using GET, POST, PUT, PATCH, or HEAD requests.
+Python requests module has several built-in methods to make HTTP requests to specified URI using GET.
 A HTTP request is meant to either retrieve data from a specified URI or to push data to a server.
 It works as a request-response protocol between a client and a server.
 Here we will be using the GET request.

 GET method is used to retrieve information from the given server using a given URI.
 The GET method sends the encoded user information appended to the page request.